 The benefits of playing team sport for children with cerebral palsy will be examined in a new research project.

 Climate change could put an end to rotting, stinking seaweed on our beaches but while it sounds great, it's definitely not good news.

 For four nights in November, buildings around central Joondalup will light up as part of the Kaleidoscope Festival.

 Research showing that a diet change can drastically reduce fatty livers, a major risk factor for heart disease, was judged best at the recent Three Minute Thesis competition.

-Buildings at ECU’s campuses have changed colour – from green (nodjam) to blue (wooyan) – signalling the arrival of Makuru season.
+Buildings at ECU’s three campuses have changed colour – from pink (mirda mokiny) to yellow (yoornt) – signalling the arrival of Kambarang season.